Let's Talk About Sticks

 As for glossy finishes, burn patterns, and what have you - if you enjoy that stuff, have at it.
 Personally, I can take it or leave it.
 The glossy finishes can chip and flake over time and feel sorta sticky in my hand sometimes, and I don't seem to get that slightly-burning hot rattan smell when we're playing hard and fast.

 I strongly prefer to avoid the fancy carvings in the ends.
 I think it weakens the stick a little bit, and I'm always afraid of getting a cut from one of those notches.
-For me, sticks that are that pretty are display or award sticks.
+For me, pretty sticks are for awards or display, not for training.

 Working sticks are going to get broken, taped over, and will eventually die an honorable death if you hit hard at all, so they won't get to be pretty forever anyway!